Nexus-Protocol/contracts_scripts/src/integration_tests/tests_plan.md

    3. Mint some psi_tokens for `psi_distributor`;
    4. Send `PsiDistributorAnyoneMsg::DistributeRewards {}`.
    5. Read response and check rewards recipients and values (all possible cases).
-3. absence of assert error means that tests passed.
+3. Absence of assert errors means that tests passed.